Real-time-embedded10/Magic-Music-Player/Software/Digital Signal Processing and UI Design/README.md

 Realize graphical connection with PC; <br>
 help to test signal communication with PC; <br>
 grasp the signal from gesture recognition and transmit to PC. <br>

+**Notice:** <br>
+Gesture recognition files should be included in this file to provide control signals.